MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ## Links in selectors

-A selector is a navigation component that appears in a docs article as a drop down list.
-When a reader selects a value in the drop down, the browser opens the selected article.
+A selector is a navigation component that appears in a docs article as a drop-down list.
+When a reader selects a value in the drop-down, the browser opens the selected article.
 Typically the selector list contains links to closely related articles, for example the same subject matter in multiple programming languages or a closely related series of articles.

 If you have selectors that are embedded in an include, use the following link structure: